They were billed as "America's most nonsensical dance band". On top

 at least six cigars a performance but was said to not mind as the other guys had to chip

 in and help pay for this.
 He was probably what we call a 'straight man' judging by the fact

 that they said '...one would never think he had such an unusual sense of humor by the "still"

 face he displayed on the band stand."

-Charlie Koenig 'hailed' from Superior, Wisconsin and was in addition to being the
+He was said to have 'hailed' from Superior, Wisconsin and was in addition to being the

 bass fiddle player for the Korn Kobblers, was their truck driver.
 They may have been